 Halloween Safety Tips Every Parent Needs to Know

-But before you send your little ghosts and goblins out tonight, there are a few things you need to know to make sure they’re safe.
-The CDC has an awesome way to remember everything you need to know and it spells out SAFE HALLOWEEN:
+Before your kids head out for trick-or-treating, there are some things that you should probably know to make sure your kids are kept as safe as possible in their quest to claim candy domination.
+The CDC has an awesome way to remember everything and it spells out SAFE HALLOWEEN:

 A- avoid trick-or-treating alone.
 Walk in groups or with a trusted adult.